ItaloKnox/site/source/index.md

 # Home

 !!! note "Updates:"
+    **2025-10-04**: Added new mix, "I Look To You" under "full band mixes".
+Updated "神っぽいな", wasn't fully happy with the vocal tone.<br>
     **2025-09-20**: Updated "神っぽいな".
 Not as drastic of a change, but it should just be clearer overall.
 There were some reverb issues I only noticed after doing it over again.<br>
     **2025-09-16**: Updated "Villain" and "Peace Sign".
 There were some very glaring issues with Villain that I didn't notice.
 Vocals and mastering for both songs were remade from scratch with a new chain.<br>
     **2025-09-10**: Updated the mix for "ドゥードル".
 Complete overhaul of the song, less bright in general with more body.<br>